XrXr/xrxr.github.io/content/post/write-barrier.md

 We know `J` is alive since `O` is alive and all objects referenced by alive objects are also alive.
 However `O` is already marked, so the GC will not mark it again to see that `O` now refers to an object it didn't see the first time `O` was marked.
 Nevertheless, the GC cannot treat `J` as garbage.
 We need some way to address this problem.

 We could make the Ruby code inform the GC every time it associates an object with another one.
-This way, when the Ruby code makes changes to an object the GC already marked the GC could be aware of objects that it potentially were unaware of at the time of marking:
+This way, when the Ruby code makes changes to an object the GC already marked the GC could be aware of objects that it potentially was unaware of at the time of marking:

 {{<html>}}
 <div id="al-svg-4">